Prediction intervals for economic fixed-event forecasts: Illustrating fixed-event forecasting via an autoregressive time series model

-In words, forecast errors referring to non-neighboring years (i.e., $t_2-t_1 > 1$) are generally uncorrelated.
-Forecast errors belonging to the same year ($t_2 = t_1$) are generally correlated.
-Forecast errors belonging to neighboring years ($t_2 = t_1 + 1$) are correlated only if $h_2 \ge 13$.\\
+Consider two forecast error observations $e_{t_1, h_1}$ and $e_{t_2, h_2}$.
+Without loss of generality, let $t_2 \ge t_1$.
+Furthermore, we focus on the case $1 \le h_2 \le 104$ (forecast errors ranging from one week to two years).
+The two forecast errors are independent if one of the following sufficient conditions holds: \begin{itemize} \item $t_2 = t_1 + 1, h_2 \le 52,$ or \item $t_2 \ge t_1 + 2$; \end{itemize} see Section A.5 of the online supplement for details.
+Intuitively, both conditions rule out any overlap between the two time intervals $[t_1-h_1, t_1]$ and $[t_2-h_2, t_2]$ that range from the forecast date to the target date of the two forecast errors.
+If neither of the conditions holds, the two forecast errors will typically be dependent.

-The dependence structure in a sample of forecast errors $(e_{t_i, h_i})_{i=1}^n$ thus reveals a cluster-type pattern.
-If $h \le 12$ (i.e., the maximal forecast horizon is one year), then the forecast errors belonging to a given year (e.g., all errors $e_{t_i, h_i}$ s.t. $t_i = 2019$) form one cluster, with errors being correlated within the same cluster but uncorrelated across different clusters.
-If $h_i \ge 13$ is possible, then the dependence structure is more complicated, with possibly nonzero correlation across neighboring years. \cite{HansenLee2019} present asymptotic results on samples with cluster dependence, and on estimators based upon such samples.
+More broadly, the dependence structure in a sample of forecast errors $(e_{t_i, h_i})_{i=1}^n$ thus reveals a cluster-type pattern.
+If $h \le 52$, then the forecast errors belonging to a given year (e.g., all errors $e_{t_i, h_i}$ s.t. $t_i = 2019$) form one cluster, with errors being dependent within the same cluster but independent across different clusters.
+If $h_i \ge 53$ is possible, as is the case in our empirical analysis, then the dependence structure is more complicated, with possibly nonzero correlation across neighboring years.
+If we allow for the case $\sigma^2_{\eta} > 0$, the dependence structure becomes even more complicated since any pair of forecast errors may be jointly affected by updated `back-casts' (i.e., corrected assessments of past data, as produced by the Kalman filter) that are relevant in the presence of measurement error.

+\cite{HansenLee2019} present asymptotic results on samples with cluster dependence, and on estimators based upon such samples.
 Similar results can be derived in the present setup, and allow to derive asymptotic statements as the number of clusters tends to infinity.
-However, in view of the small number of clusters in our empirical analysis (about $20$ clusters for the German data, and about $40$ clusters for the US data), it is unclear whether such results provide a good description of our empirical setup.
+However, in view of the rather short data samples used in our empirical analysis (about $32$ years for the German data, and about $42$ years for the US data), it is unclear whether such results provide a good description of our setup.
 In Section \ref{sec:sim}, we hence conduct a simulation study that closely mimics our empirical setup.